heitor-sg5/Clustering-Analysis/README.md

 # Clustering Analysis

 This repository contains implementations of core clustering algorithms for analyzing multidimensional biological data, particularly expression vectors.
-These methods enable grouping of data points based on similarity or distance, using approaches such as k-centres, Lloyd’s k-means, soft k-means, Cluster Affinity Search Technique (CAST) clustering with Pearson correlation, and UPGMA hierarchical clustering.
+These methods enable grouping of data points based on similarity or distance, using approaches such as k-centres, Lloyd’s k-means algorithm, soft k-means, Cluster Affinity Search Technique (CAST) algorithm, and UPGMA hierarchical clustering.

 ---